Why do programmers prefer dark mode?

 Week in the Life of an ESC190 Student

 Like ESC180, ESC190 has two types of assignments: labs and projects.
-They are structured similarly as those in ESC180, but topics are much more advanced (and interesting).
+They are structured similarly as they are in ESC180, but topics are much more advanced (and interesting).

 How to Succeed